petersatsuse/azure-compute-docs/articles/virtual-machines/includes/virtual-machines-disks-expand-without-downtime-restrictions.md

 Expanding Ultra Disks and Premium SSD v2 disks have the following additional limitations:
 - You can't expand a disk while a [background copy](../scripts/create-managed-disk-from-snapshot.md#performance-impact---background-copy-process) of data is also occurring on that disk, like when a disk is being backfilled from [snapshots](/azure/virtual-machines/disks-incremental-snapshots?tabs=azure-cli).
-- You can't expand a VM that's using [NVMe controllers](../nvme-overview.md) for Ultra Disks or Premium SSD v2 disks without downtime.
 - (Preview) VMs using [NVMe controllers](../nvme-overview.md) for Ultra Disks or Premium SSD v2 disks can currently only be expanded without downtime in the following regions:
     - East Asia
     - Southeast Asia